shoulders/qwcrm/README.md

 made, invoicing, employees and jobs.

-Whilst [QWcrm](http://quantumwarp.com) was originally designed for the Computer Repairs Industry, it can easily be used for any type of repiars related business
+Whilst [QWcrm](http://quantumwarp.com) was originally designed for the Computer Repairs Industry, it can easily be used for any type of repairs related business

-\* Electrical Device Repairs and Servicing;
+* Electrical Device Repairs and Servicing
-\* Small/Large Plant Maintenance and Servicing;
+* Small/Large Plant Maintenance and Servicing
-\* Motorcycles, Cars, Lawn Equipment Servicing and Repairs.
+* Motorcycles, Cars, Lawn Equipment Servicing and Repairs

 We also strong community input via the [forum.](http://quantumwarp.com/forum/) With new features and bugs being